Study of quark and gluon jet identification in photoproduction at EIC: Jets

 The distributions show the variation in transverse energy fraction radially outward from the jet axis.
-Quark-initiated jets exhibit a narrow energy profile, with more than 50\% of the jet transverse energy concentrated within $r = 0.3$, as reflected by the rapidly saturating $\Psi(r)$ curves.
-Gluon-initiated jets, by contrast, display a broader radial energy distribution that saturates more gradually.
+Quark-initiated jets exhibit a narrow energy profile, with more than 50\% of the jet transverse energy concentrated within $r = 0.3$, as reflected by the rapidly saturating $\Psi(r)$ curves.~As expected, the gluon-initiated jets, by contrast, display a broader radial energy distribution that saturates more gradually.~At higher $\eta$, the integrated jet shape of combined direct and resolved processes moves towards the GG subsample shape showing that the region is more populated by the gluon-like jets.

 This distinction is consistent across all center-of-mass energies and pseudorapidity intervals considered, indicating that the integrated jet shape profile is largely insensitive to the collision energy over the range studied.
 The integrated jet shape therefore serves as an effective observable for distinguishing quark- from gluon-initiated jets, as it directly probes differences in the underlying fragmentation dynamics.
 In the following section, we examine the subjet multiplicity, which provides complementary information on the internal structure of jets.